Kew Gardens: Great Pagoda

-In the southeast corner of Kew Gardens stands the Great Pagoda (by Sir William Chambers), erected in 1762, from a design in imitation of the Chinese Ta.
+In the south-east corner of the gardens stands the Great Pagoda (by Sir William Chambers), finished in 1762, from a design in imitation of a Chinese pagoda.
+The structure is 50 m high.
 The lowest of the ten octagonal storeys is 15 m in diameter.
-From the base to the highest point is 50 m.
+The staircase of 253 steps is in the centre of the building.

-Each storey finishes with a projecting roof, after the Chinese manner, originally covered with ceramic tiles and adorned with large dragons; a tale is still propagated that they were made of gold and were reputedly sold by George IV to settle his debts.
+Each storey finishes with a projecting roof, after the Chinese manner, originally covered with ceramic tiles and adorned with eight large dragons (for a total of eighty).
+An often-repeated tale asserts that they were made of gold and were sold by George IV to settle his debts.
 In fact the dragons were made of wood painted gold, and simply rotted away with the ravages of time.
 The walls of the building are composed of brick.
-The staircase, 253 steps, is in the center of the building.
 During the Second World War holes were cut in each floor to allow for drop-testing of model bombs.

-The Pagoda was closed to the public for many years but was reopened for the summer months of 2006.
-It has been renovated in a major restoration project and reopened under the aegis of Historic Royal Palaces in 2018.
-80 dragons have been remade and now sit on each storey of the building.
+The Pagoda was closed to the public for many years, but was reopened for the summer months of 2006.
+It was renovated and reopened under the aegis of Historic Royal Palaces in 2018.